ariadnavigo/cras/README.md

  or /usr/local/bin by default.
 The Makefile supports the $DESTDIR variable as well.

+## Cultural trivia
+_cras_ means 'tomorrow' in Latin, hence the English word _procrastination_ means, literally, 'the act of posponing things for tomorrow.'

 ## License
 Cras is licensed under the Apache Public License version 2.0.
 See LICENSE file for copyright and license details.